AguaClara/Dissolved-Gas/Research Reports/Report2_Spring2019.md

  <p style="text-align: center;">
 <img src="https://github.com/AguaClara/Dissolved-Gas/blob/master/Images/Prototype2/FlowAccumulator1_SideBySide.jpg?raw=true" height=300>

-**Figure 10**: The above are two photographs of the flow accumulator, as discussed in the above paragraphs.
+**Figure 11**: The above are two photographs of the flow accumulator, as discussed in the above paragraphs.

 <p style="text-align: center;">
 <img src="https://raw.githubusercontent.com/AguaClara/Dissolved-Gas/master/Images/Prototype2/FlowFork_Aerial_20190313.jpg" height=300>

-**Figure 11**: The above is a bird's-eye view of the portion of the apparatus in which flow diverts between the flow accumulator and the peristaltic pump.
+**Figure 12**: The above is a bird's-eye view of the portion of the apparatus in which flow diverts between the flow accumulator and the peristaltic pump.

-### Procedure
+### Experimental Procedure
 **Remove this at some point**(We were testing, qualitatively, the difference between bubble formation in the fluidized bed at different water temperatures.)

 **Do we need the following paragraph? ew465**